 Flying to the Seychelles for an island-hopping vacation or after a safari is easy.

 Once on the islands you can base yourself at one hotel or, alternatively, you may wish to island hop, staying at two or three islands.

-Accommodation types on the Seychelles
+Accommodations on the Seychelles

-There is a wide range of accommodation on the Seychelles ranging from deluxe five-star hotels to tiny Creole guesthouses.
+There is a wide range of accommodations on the Seychelles ranging from deluxe five-star hotels to tiny Creole guesthouses.
 We have selected small properties including boutique hotels, plantation houses and exclusive private island hideaways.
 Their locations range from the larger islands of Praslin and Mahé to sleepy La Digue and far flung Desroches.

 The private islands are secluded hideaways with only one exclusive lodge.

 There are three languages in the Seychelles.
 English and French are widely used and understood and English is the language of commerce and law.
 However, the most commonly spoken language is Creole.
 This is a French patois which developed during the slave era when the French plantation owners needed to be able to communicate with African and Malagasy slaves.
 The vocabulary is similar to French, with additional words and phrases from Swahili and Arabic, but the grammar is simplified and the spelling is phonetic.